TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 26/Acts 26.32.md

 ---

-And Agrippa said unto Festus, This man might have been set at liberty, if he had not appealed unto Caesar.
+Agrippa said to Festus, "This man might have been set free if he had not appealed to Caesar."